bozduran/CarDatabaseReviewsResourceRest/README.md

 # CarDatabaseReviewsResourceRest
 (Not finished)
-A rest api resurce server in spring for car reviews writen in java and spring boot framework
+A rest api resurce server in spring for car reviews writen in java and spring framework

 <procedure title="See acompanied projects">
 <step>